jameshfisher/jameshfisher.com/_posts/2019-01-20-my-parents-are-flat-earthers.md

 which now includes Dad, Mum, and both of my sisters.
 You get to surprise people with new ideas, challenging the person next to you on the plane to find the curvature of the horizon.
+And it's fun for me, too.
+At your family dinners,
+instead of banal chat about holidays and food, wouldn't you prefer interesting conversations about evolution and astronomy?